 Mud cake is best served with a generous dollop of whipped cream and is Swedish food at its most indulgent!

 No visit to Sweden can be complete with trying as many of these classic desserts as you can.
 From humble bakeries to high-end restaurants, these sweet delights can be found in all shapes and sizes for any occasion.

 Swedish desserts often bring people together.
 While their textures and flavors are abundant and joyous, it is the way these dishes bring friends and family together that Swedes really appreciate about the sweeter side of their cuisine.

 Through food, you can see Sweden in a completely different light.
 We love these desserts with all our hearts, and I’m sure you, once you’ve tried a few, can find a special place in your heart from them too.

 Save and Pin for Later

 Keen to try some of these delicious and traditional Swedish desserts?
 Keep them in a safe place by saving this article to one of your food or travel Pinterest boards.

-Contributor: Carolina Fridh is a creative writer and communications consultant from Goteborg.
+Contributor: Carolina Fridh is a creative writer and communications consultant from Goteborg, Sweden.
 She writes on a number of Swedish topics, including culture and cuisine.